 Home improvement retailers with a net worth of $50 million or more, as well as people handling maintenance for public utilities or community associations, are exempt from the registration requirement.

-Commercial general contractor license requirements
+New Jersey general contractor license requirements

 Requirements for commercial contractors may vary by location, so it’s important to check with your local government for licensing guidelines.
 Here are a few examples of what you might expect when you apply for a commercial contractor license in your area.